 Occasionally some people will find the test difficult to tolerate.
-If you feel that you will struggle with any part of the test, please telephone the department (contact details are at the end of this leaflet).
+If you feel that your child will struggle with any part of the test, please telephone the department (contact details are at the end of this leaflet).
 We are happy to accommodate any special arrangements.

-Changing or cancelling your appointment
+Keeping your appointment

-If you cannot keep your appointment, or have been given one that is unsuitable, please change it by phoning the number on your appointment letter.
+If you cannot keep your child's appointment, or have been given one that is unsuitable, please change it by phoning the number on your appointment letter.
 Your call will give someone else the chance to be seen and will help us keep waiting times to a minimum.